DEVELOPMENTS AND RENOVATIONS

 2800 Opryland Drive

 Gaylord Opryland renovated 483 guest rooms in the Garden Conservatory area of the resort, as well as several meeting rooms and a ballroom, with the renovation valued at $16 million.
-They are currently renovating 18 total meeting rooms, including the Hermitage meeting rooms, Cheekwood meeting rooms, and Governor’s chambers.
+A total of 18 total meeting rooms were also renovated, including the Hermitage meeting rooms, Cheekwood meeting rooms, and Governor’s chambers.

 Hampton Inn & Suites Nashville/Airport